 - Urge to urinate more often

-- Burning sensation during urination fever and chills which may indicate infection
+- Burning sensation during urination with fever and chills, which may indicate infection

-: Between 5 and 10 percent of kidney stone are formed from uric acid, a waste product normally passed out of the body in the urine.
-Causes include low urine output, gout, and a diet high in animal protein.
+Uric acid stones: Between 5 and 10 percent of kidney stone are formed from uric acid, a waste product normally passed out of the body in the urine.
+Causes include low urine output, gout and a diet high in animal protein.

-- Caucasians are more prone to kidney stones than are African-Americans.
+- Caucasians are more prone to kidney stones than African-Americans.

 - Although stones occur more frequently in men, the number of women who develop kidney stones has been increasing.